 In less than a week, we'll be in Cologne to present the past, present and future of iText at the Second iText Summit.
-By the way: we still have free tickets for the PDF Days in Cologne, contact us if you are in the neighborhood of Cologne next Monday and Tuesday.

 Today, we received this mail from the Java One program committee: